I/We Art

 The Arnolfini Revisited: Green World

 The woman in green has now returned to the social world.
 She no longer holds the frame and is not constrained by the views it represents.
 She wishes to share her new sense of self.
 She does this by replacing the billboards with stark images of woodland scenes.
 These represent a kind of social sculpture following the work of Joseph Beuys.
 The aim of doing this is to share with others the magic and joy she experienced in realising her new sense of self.
-This sense of self, she feels, can challenge the chaos symbolised by the clock.
+This sense of self, she feels, can challenge the chaos symbolised by the Clock.
 She points to a reflection of the woodland scene and by doing so invites the audience to immerse themselves in art and embrace creativity.
 In the words of Amie McNee "Creativity is our power to enact change."

 The Arnolfini Revisited: Sharing Joy in the Social World